wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Latencies By Category**

     This widget allows you to further drill down details in the above chart.
-Use the API selector in this widget to select the slow API you identified in the earlier step and then troubleshoot further.
-Use the charts available in the widget to view the 95th percentile and the median latency of the components given below over the selected period.
+Use the API selector in this widget to select the slow API you identified in the earlier step and then analyze further.
+Use the charts available in the widget to view the 95th percentile and the median latency over the selected period of the following:

     - Backend
     - Request mediation